 There are two options: participating in research or analysing a published research report.

 Research Participation

 The Department of Psychology requires that students earn 4% of their final grade by either participating in research or analysing a published research report (see below).
 This research is conducted by faculty and graduate students and has received ethical approval.
 The types of studies are quite varied and a number of them are on-line studies.
 This 4% is earned by participating in research for a total of 6 hrs (6 credits).
+You can earn 3 credits (2%) by participating for 3 hrs in the fall term and earn another 3 credits (2%) by participating for 3 hrs in the winter term.
+IMPORTANT: you cannot earn all 6 credits (4%) in just one term.
+If you complete all 6 credits in the fall, or all 6 credits in the winter, you will earn only 2% and NOT 4%.
+Also, if you earn 3.5 credits in the fall, for instance, the .5 credits will NOT be carried over into the winter term.

 You are strongly encouraged to partake in this research.
 Not only does it give you the opportunity to experience what types of studies are conducted in Psychology, but 4% can make a difference in your letter grade!
 Do not wait until the last minute to participate because your choices might be limited, and all available studies might be filled.

-URPP opens on May 5 and the deadline for participation is July 29.
+URPP opens on Sept.
+9 and the deadline for participation for the fall term is Dec.
+23